-1479-0001 is an open-label, Phase I dose escalation trial, with dose confirmation and expansion, of BI 1810631 [REDACTED] in patients with advanced or metastatic solid tumors with HER2 aberrations.
-Patients are continuously treated in different dose groups with [REDACTED] dosing schemes.
-PK, safety, and efficacy data are collected.
-So far, [REDACTED] were treated in the dose escalation part with BI 1810631 either in one of the [REDACTED] or the [REDACTED].
-The last update of the trial [REDACTED] described here is 09 Mar 2023.
+1479-0001 is an open-label, Phase I dose escalation trial, with dose confirmation and expansion, of BI 1810631 as monotherapy in patients with advanced or metastatic solid tumors with HER2 aberrations.
+Patients are continuously treated in different dose groups with [REDACTED] PK, safety, and efficacy data are collected.

+Patients were treated in the dose escalation phase with escalating doses of zongertinib (BI 1810631) monotherapy administered [REDACTED] | [REDACTED] as well as in the dose expansion phase with [REDACTED] (38 patients) and [REDACTED] (41 patients).